perslab/timshel-2020/README.md

-# Mapping heritability of obesity by cell types
+# Genetic mapping of etiologic brain cell types for obesity

 This repository contains code to reproduce analysis and figures in presented in: